kalisio/kargo/docs/how-to-use-it/getting-started.md

 * A manager node
 * Multiple worker nodes with sufficient disk space to store the data

-Check your infrastructure using the command `docker node ls`, you should a response similar to:
+Check your infrastructure using the command `docker node ls`, you should have a response similar to:

 ```bash
 $docker node ls